pietgeursen/sbot-gossip/README.md

 - Provides a stream of peers with errors.
 Useful for another module to decide which peers should be forgotten and which could be retried occasionally with low priority.
 - Provides an observable of peers
 - Provides a hook for `onPrioritise` so other modules can change the prioritisation of peers.
 - Supports multiple `routes` to a peer.
 There might be multiple ways to connect to a peer.
 Other modules in the stack are responsible for discovering routes to peers and then calling `addRouteToPeer(route)`.
-In this way we can support cases where we might discover a peer locally that's also advertising on multiple rtc introducers.
+In this way we can support cases where we might discover a peer locally but also discover it via multiple rtc introducers.

 This module uses redux as a data store.
 Hopefully redux is a commonly understood pattern that makes it easy for others to contribute.